mkhapp/Cell-Segmentation-in-3D-Brain-Slices/README.md

 Step 2 - Despeckle all remaining slices.\
 Step 3 - Make single channel images using "SingleChannels.ijm".\
 Step 4 - Open the D1, NeuN, and PV images.
 Check the histograms and multiply to scale images similarly if needed.
 Add the images together (32-bits) using "D1+NeuN+PV.ijm" and save as D1+NeuN+PV.\
-Step 5 - Run a single channel image through Cellpose using "CellposeMacro.ijm".\
+Step 5 - Run a single channel image through Cellpose using "CellposeMacro.ijm" or "CellposeMacroAutomated.ijm".\
 Step 6 - Track single cells using TrackMate, the label image detector, and the LAP tracker with a max distance of 2.0 microns and no gap closing.
 Remove spots that aren't assigned to tracks.
 Export a label image.
 Convert time frames to z-slices using image properties.
 Save as "_label" image.\
 Step 7 - Convert label image to binary image using "Binarize.ijm".\
 Step 8 - Repeat steps 5-7 for all single channel and additive images EXCEPT PV image.\